vendia/blog/posts/2022-08-31-new-serverless-pricing.md

   - Jake Partusch
 ---

-# Introducing Serverless Pricing for Vendia Share
+# Introducing developer-friendly pricing with our new Individual Plan

 We love developers at Vendia and we appreciate those of you who are working on personal projects, testing and experimenting with a new idea.
 We wanted to support innovators and change makers like you (Yes, we are looking at you).
 For this reason, we are excited to announce our new Individual plan for Vendia Share.
 This new plan includes all of our latest features including multi-party data sharing, cross-cloud support, fine-grained access controls, data redaction, real-time notifications, and more.